isomerpages/pmo-stratgroup/media-centre/parliamentary-replies/_posts/2013-02-04-parliamentary-reply-by-dpm-teo-chee-hean-on-4-feb-2013.md

 Those who do not qualify for the latest enhancements will still be eligible for the existing benefits under the Marriage & Parenthood Package.
 These include the existing Baby Bonus Cash Gift and Child Development Account co-savings, tax benefits, the foreign domestic worker levy concession, as well as existing leave provisions (such as 16 weeks of maternity leave and child care leave of 6 days per year for parents with children aged 06).
 Parents of children born before 26 August 2012 can also benefit from the extended child care leave of 2 days per year for children aged 7–12 years, and the enhanced infant care and child care subsidies.

-<sup>1</sup> The leave measures require legislation to be passed to take effect, as well as supporting systems to be developed and implemented.
-Employers will be required to offer these leave schemes to their employees from 1 May 2013 when the legislation takes effect.
+<sub><sup>1</sup> The leave measures require legislation to be passed to take effect, as well as supporting systems to be developed and implemented.
+Employers will be required to offer these leave schemes to their employees from 1 May 2013 when the legislation takes effect.</sub>

 [Download as PDF](https://github.com/isomerpages/isomerpages-stratgroup/raw/master/images/parliamentary%20files/parliamentary-reply-by-dpm-teo-chee-hean-on-4-feb-2013.pdf)